-The Legal Function hires five first-year law students each summer for a 10-week clerkship program.
-Law clerks receive challenging, diverse assignments from each of the four divisions of the Legal Function.
+The Legal Function of the New York Fed hires first-year law students each summer for a 10-week paid clerkship program.
+Law clerks receive challenging, diverse assignments from each of the three divisions of the Legal Function.
 The assignments usually involve legal research and writing, and are typical of the assignments given to attorneys in the Legal Function.
-Law clerks are paired up with mentors for the summer to provide guidance on a personal and professional basis.
-Several cultural and social activities are planned for the enjoyment of the law clerks and other members of the Group.
+Law clerks are paired with mentors for the summer to provide guidance on a personal and professional basis.
+Several cultural and social activities are planned for the law clerks and other members of the Function.
 Law clerks are paid approximately $7,000 monthly over the course of the 10-week program.

-Second-Year and Third-Year Law Students: The Legal Function does not currently hire second-year law school students for summer positions or hire third-year law school students for attorney positions.
-Accordingly, we are unable to accept résumés from second-year or third-year students.
+The Legal Function does not currently hire second-year law school students for summer positions or hire third-year law school students for attorney positions.
+Accordingly, we are unable to accept résumés from second or third-year students.